 What came to your mind?
 Was it work?
 Was it your relationship?
 Was it that silly movie you watched?
 Was it a nice sunny day spent outside?
 It could be literally anything!
 What I want most of all now is that you realize how you just measured a part of your happiness.

 You see, even though happiness is claimed to be the factor of life that's the most difficult to measure, you can still measure what is currently part of your happiness equation.
 It's simple.
-For me personally, when I think back of yesterday, I remember that I really enjoyed spending time with my girlfriend, walking through the woods on a sunny day and just relaxing (a.k.a. doing nothing!)
+For me personally, when I think back to yesterday, I remember that I really enjoyed spending time with my girlfriend, walking through the woods on a sunny day, and just relaxing (a.k.a. doing nothing!)

 These are happiness factors that were a vital part of my happiness equation yesterday.
 It was a weekend day after a long and busy week at work, so I was really trying to find some short-term happiness.
 The things that I did yesterday were perfect, as it was a very happy day for me.